-Skills based and outcome led, our relevant curriculum gives children inspirational learning experiences.
+Our relevant curriculum gives children inspirational learning experiences.
 Children are hooked at the start of their learning by a memorable stimulus before learning challenges further develop curiosity and core skills.
-Whole class books inspire the writing process and often have links to other curriculum areas, especially humanities and personal development.
+Whole class books inspire the writing process - 'Hook and a Book' - and often have links to other curriculum areas, especially humanities and personal development.
 Humanities, Art, RE and Science are driven by a Learning Challenge Curriculum.
 Opportunities to develop personal and social skills through physical exercise and exploration are a routine feature of the curriculum.
 ELSA (Emotional Literacy) and STEM also provide innovative and supportive aspects of the curriculum.